 Encrypt your computer

-Not only this can halt cyber criminals and stop the dangerous malwares like ransomware, but you can be pretty much confident of your content being shared with only authenticated persons.
-Encrypting your system, machine or admin means only people who have an encryption key provided by you should access it.
+Not only can this halt cyber criminals and stop dangerous malwares like ransomware, but you can be pretty much confident of your content being shared with only authenticated persons.
+Encrypting your system, machine or admin means only people who have an encryption key provided by you can access it.
 If you have not encrypted your computer yet, go to your system settings and do it right away.

 Keep your anti-malware programs and antivirus up-to-date

-This simple little steps that protect intruding of malwares and virus to your system and turns it into a security fob.
-Hackers keep stepping into a new game with advance malware programs by releasing new viruses, keyloggers, trojan horses, worms and many other forms of malware that attacks your server, system or computer.
+These simple little steps that protect intruding malwares and viruses from reaching your system and turning it into a security fob.
+Hackers keep stepping into a new game with advanced malware programs by releasing new viruses, keyloggers, trojan horses, worms and many other forms of malware that attack your server, system or computer.
 So it is essential that you follow the security updates and keep your anti-malware and antivirus software up to date.

 Remove data from your system that you no longer use